amandawarlick/SSL_demography/README.md

 #### [Published PDF](link)

-This repository contains materials for the manuscript X.

-# Data can be found in this Dryad repository. [here](link)
+This repository contains materials for the manuscript X. Data can be found in this [Dryad repository](link).
+I don't think I need a dryad if everything is here on github?

 ### [Scripts](./scripts)